-- Directions: Melt lard on low then add marigold.
-Simmer for about 10 minutes, cover then remove from stove.
+- Directions: Melt lard on low, next toss in marigold.
+Simmer for approximately 10 minutes, cover then remove from stove.

 - Allow to cool until semi-hard.

-- Reheat (on low) until lard is melted, strain then pour into sterilized glass mason jars.
-Allow to cool then refrigerate (seal with lid).
+- Reheat (on low) until lard is melted, strain, pour into sterilized glass mason jars.
+Allow to cool then refrigerate (seal w/lid).

-- Fill a large glass mason jar with 2 cups of marigold flower heads, cover with cold-pressed vegetable oil, seal with lid and leave for 6 to 8 weeks.
+- Fill a large glass mason jar: 2 cups of marigold flower heads, cover w/cold-pressed vegetable oil, seal w/lid and leave for 6 to 8 weeks.